-Nonetheless, while program construction activities occurring within the allowed times as per the City of Seal Beach and City of Long Beach municipal codes would not exceed the applicable standards and thus result in a less than significant impact, because some of the construction activities within the program area would occur in proximity to noise-sensitive receptors (i.e., residences and passive recreation trails and waterways), as shown above in Figure 3.11-1, noise reduction measures are recommended to minimize noise levels to off-site noise-sensitive receptors.
-These recommended noise reduction measures are provided below on page 3.11-17.
+Nonetheless, while program construction activities occurring within the allowed times as per the City of Long Beach and City of Seal Beach municipal codes would not exceed the applicable standards and thus result in a less than significant impact, because some of the construction activities within the program area would occur in proximity to noise sensitive receptors (i.e., residences and passive recreation trails and waterways), as shown above in Figure 2, noise reduction measures are recommended to minimize noise levels to off-site noise sensitive receptors.
+These recommended noise reduction measures are provided in Section 7.

-Off-site construction noise associated with the proposed program would be the constructionrelated traffic volumes generated by daily worker commuting trips and the truck trips required for the transport of construction equipment and materials to and from the site.
-The proposed program is not likely to generate a substantial number of vehicle trips during construction and operation compared to traffic volumes on existing roadways; therefore, a detailed traffic study has not been prepared for the proposed program.
+Off-site construction noise associated with the program would be the construction-related traffic volumes generated by daily worker commuting trips and the truck trips required for the transport of construction equipment and materials to and from the site.
+The program is not likely to generate a substantial number of vehicle trips during construction and operation compared to traffic volumes on existing roadways; therefore, a detailed traffic study has not been prepared for the program.
 Worst-case program construction traffic volumes, with all construction phases occurring simultaneously, are estimated at approximately 142 average daily trips (ADT) consisting of construction trucks and worker vehicles.
 Program construction traffic would access the program area via 2nd Street or Pacific Coast Highway, which in the vicinity of the program area, has ADT volumes of approximately 38,000 and 40,000, respectively.
-Therefore, the addition of the estimated worst-case daily construction trips on these major roadways would be a minimal increase in traffic volumes.
-Traffic noise is based primarily on traffic volumes.
-As discussed in Section 3.11.2, Environmental Setting, a doubling of traffic volumes results in a 3 dBA increase, which is an increase barely perceptible to the human ear.
+Therefore, the addition of the estimated worst-case daily construction trips on these major roadways would be a minimal increase in traffic volumes, which traffic noise is primarily based on.
+As discussed in Section 2.1, a doubling of traffic volumes results in a 3 dBA increase, which is an increase barely perceptible to the human ear.
 Program construction traffic would not double existing traffic volumes on area roadways; therefore, program construction traffic noise would be a negligible, non-perceptible increase.

-Therefore, program off-site construction traffic noise would not generate a substantial increase in ambient noise levels in the vicinity of the proposed program in excess of standards established in the local general plan or noise ordinance.
+Therefore, program off-site construction traffic noise would not generate a substantial increase in ambient noise levels in the vicinity of the project in excess of standards established in the local general plan or noise ordinance.